igordejanovic/remark-compose/README.md

 ## Usage

 Write `myconf.rconf` file.
-Rconf is a DSL for generator configuration consisting of `template` path and a set of rules.
+Rconf is a DSL for generator configuration consisting of generator parameters and a set of rules.

-      template "path/to/template.html"
+      template = "path/to/template.html"

       "input/firstfile.md"
         title = "Title for first slide"